Insights

 MMC and the New Hospital Programme: unlocking the limitless potential of prefabrication

-With 48 new hospitals in the pipeline and an immediate investment to the tune of £3.9 billion, it’s no wonder that the NHS England team describes its New Hospital Programme (NHP) as the ‘biggest hospital building programme in a generation’.
-With an ambitious delivery date of 2030 in place, the Infrastructure Projects Authority and the NHP team are looking to MMC to shift the build programme into top gear.
+With 41 new hospitals in the pipeline and a funding envelope to the tune of £45 billion, it’s no wonder that the NHS England team describes its New Hospital Programme (NHP) as thebiggest hospital building programme in a generation’.
+With construction commencing in three waves from 2025 to 2039, the Infrastructure Projects Authority and the NHP team are looking to MMC and Hospital 2.0 (a standardised design approach that supports faster delivery, improves productivity and ensures value for money) to shift the build programme into top gear.

 The use of offsite construction and prefabricated components on healthcare projects is not new.
-From fully modular pandemic response facilities to internal fitouts, the use of pre-fabrication has saved the sector time and money.
-However, the NHP is unprecedented in size and scope – and this presents a potential problem, as the construction industry (and its supply chain) is not yet able to implement MMC at the scale and pace required.
-Progress is being made to invest and upskill, but designers recognise the utopian dream of a standardised approach that includes a library of components and widespread manufacturing facilities for prefabricated parts does not yet exist at the scale required.
+From fully modular pandemic response facilities to internal fitouts, the use of prefabrication has saved the sector time and money.
+However, the NHP is unprecedented in size and scope — and this presents a potential problem, as the construction industry (and its supply chain) is not yet able to implement MMC at the scale and pace required.
+Progress is being made to invest and upskill, but designers recognise the utopian dream of a standardised approach that includes a library of components and widespread manufacturing facilities for prefabricated parts does not yet exist at the scale required, certainly for the early schemes.

-To navigate this challenge, AECOM is taking a strategic approach in our work on the first wave of NHP hospitals, which we hope will inform best practice on future phases.
+AECOM has embraced the principles of Hospital 2.0 on the first wave of NHP hospitals, which we hope will inform best practice on future waves.
 This article examines that approach in greater depth and explains why it is necessary in the current climate.
 We also discuss steps the construction industry could be taking to get the most out of prefabrication on current and future NHP phases, which has relevance across the wider pipeline of government-commissioned work.

 Current context